BRIEF HISTORY of the TURKISH ARMED FORCES

 As the war waged on in Korea, Turkish Air Force Command began to be equipped with jet fighters as of 1951; the same year base and squadron formations were adapted, the 9th Main Jet Base Command in Balıkesir became the first Jet Base of the Turkish Air Force Command.

-The greatest challenge the Turkish Army undertook after the Korean War was the Cyprus Peace Keeping Operation.
-In this first joint operation of the Turkish Army, Turkish Navy transferred and landed the Turkish units successfully under the support of the Turkish Air Force.
+The greatest challenge the Turkish Armed Forces undertook after the Korean War was the Cyprus Peace Keeping Operation.
+In this first joint operation of the Turkish Armed Forces, Turkish Navy transferred and landed the Turkish units successfully under the support of the Turkish Air Force.
 In the aftermath of the Peace Keeping Operation, the core of the “Turkish Peace Force Command,” with an equal force to that of a corps command, was set up.
-Within the framework of the lessons learned from the operation, the Aegean Army Command was founded with the aim of defending the Aegean shores.
-Turkey’s geopolitical positioning, length of its coastline brought the necessity of founding a new and a professional Coast Guard Command.
+Within the framework of the lessons learned from the operation, the Aegean Armed Forces Command was founded with the aim of defending the Aegean shores.
+Türkiye’s geopolitical positioning, length of its coastline brought the necessity of founding a new and a professional Coast Guard Command.
 Moreover, taking into consideration the lack of a qualified force for implementing the laws and regulations to be executed, and undertaking of ministries’ services pertaining to the territorial waters, the Coast Guard Command was formed on 9 July 1982.
 The Coast Guard Command, has been affiliated to the Ministry of Interior under the Government Decree No.668 dated 27 July 2016.

 Turkish Armed Forces (TAF) initiated a reorganization process towards the end of 1980s.
 Aside from contributing the Turkish national interests in peace time, TAF has been undertaking tasks against risk factors ranging from terror without borders to cyber-attacks and intercontinental ballistic missile threats in the defense of the country.
 Furthermore, as a prerequisite of strategic security concept beyond boundaries, TAF signs military training and cooperation agreements with other nations, provides military support, and cooperates with its neighbors and regional states in establishing confidence and security building measures as well as taking active part in international arms control regimes.